garden-of-delete/recombo_public/README.md

 `-zmax` the largest z value set to one of the initial markov chains

-`-sr` the user-defined minimum acceptaple swap ratio that must be satisfied between adjacent markov chains
+`-sr` the user-defined minimum acceptaple swap ratio that must be satisfied between adjacent markov chains.
+If the swap-ratio is not satisfied, a new Markov chain will be added with a z value half-way between them on a linear curve.

 `-s` the swap interval, or the number of BFACF moves between swap attempts in each chain